Paid Search

 Paid search feels expensive when the wrong calls teach the account

 Google can find people searching right now.
 It can also spend your budget on small patch jobs, wrong-area calls, and broad searches that were never going to become good work.
-For paving contractors, paid search has to be managed around the job mix and call path, not just the ad account.
+For paving contractors, paid search has to be managed around job mix, service area, answer speed, and follow-up, not just the ad account.

-Clicks can look fine while the phone path is broken
+Clicks can look fine while the wrong calls drain the budget

-The ad account is only one part of the system.
-Search terms, locations, landing pages, answer speed, and follow-up all affect whether spend turns into real opportunity.
+The ad account is only one part of the job.
+Search terms, locations, landing pages, answer speed, and follow-up all affect whether spend turns into real work.

 • Broad keywords and wrong-area calls draining budget